cesarrodas/Contacts-App/readme.md

 #Your Contacts App

-This web app allows you to create and organize contacts based on information you have gathered, about that person.
-You can even include a description in order to remember the last time you saw them.
+This web app allows you to create and organize contacts based on contact information you know or have gathered about a person.
+You can even include a description in order to remember thelast time you saw them.

 **Technologies** used on this project:
 * html